osxi/react-pouch-redux-starter-kit/README.md

 ### TODO

-  - Material UI
-  - PouchDB CRUD demo
+  - PouchDB CRUD demo that is easy to understand/remove for quickly orienting oneself with this stack